-Here are some reflections on my philosophy and approach to parish ministry – a summary of my learnings from practical experience, and the current direction of my professional development.
+I offer here some reflections about my philosophy and approach to parish ministry – a summary of my learnings from practical experience, and the current direction of my professional development.

 RELIGION, CHURCH AND MINISTRY

-The core of religion is coming to terms with what is within and what is beyond our abilities – this, in traditional theological language, is called the question of grace and works.
-Coming to terms means recognizing the difference between what is within and what is beyond our power – the line between them moves – and developing acceptance and gratitude for grace, as well as forgiveness for works gone wrong.
+The core of religion is coming to terms with what is within and what is beyond our power and abilities – this, in traditional theological language, is called the question of grace and works.
+Coming to terms means recognizing the difference between what is within and what is beyond our power – the line between them moves as we live and learn – and developing acceptance and gratitude for grace, as well as forgiveness for works gone wrong.
 This in turn requires a foundation of love and trust in human relations and toward all that is beyond them.

 Within a church, love and trust are the foundation for worship, pastoral care and religious education.
 On these core ministries of a church, in turn, rest all that goes into achieving the mission and maintenance of the church organization.
 Worship is where we unite as a community to affirm the values we share that nurture and sustain us.
 Pastoral care is how we make our church community safe for one another, especially at our most vulnerable times.
 Religious education is where we learn skills to deepen our spiritual lives as individuals and as a faith community.